 The first generation IDP's dealt with the period 2002-2007, the second generation IDP's with the period 2007-2012, the third generation IDP's with the period 2012-2017 and municipalities entered the fourth five year IDP cycle with the municipal elections in August 2016.
 The new council that was constituted after the elections immediately started preparing a new five year IDP.
 This fourth generation IDP will be effective from 1 July 2017 up to 30 June 2022.
-This document is the third review of the fourth generation IDP and only caters for the remaining period from 2020/21 until 2021/22.
+This document is the first review of the fourth generation IDP.